-- The priorities in assessing the location of an anchor point. - The difference between a temporary, or improvised anchor point and an engineered anchor point. - How swing-fall, free fall, arrest force, and clearance requirement relates to the location and strength of an anchor point.
+- The student will understand the priorities in assessing the location of an anchor point. - The student will be able to differentiate the difference between a temporary, or improvised anchor point and an engineered anchor point. - The student will be able to relate swing-fall, free fall, arrest force, and clearance requirement to the location and strength of an anchor point.

-Chapter 7: Special Situations
+Chapter 8: Special Situations

-Goal: The student should have an awareness of various fall protection systems used for unique work areas and tasks.
+Goal: The student will have an awareness of various fall protection systems used for unique work areas and tasks.

 - 1. The student understands that specialized equipment and procedures will require training specific to the equipment being used and must be done by a competent person.

-- 2. The student should have an awareness of the following:
+- 2. The student will have an awareness of the following:

 - Work positioning

 - Adjustable lanyard for work positioning

 - Prusik and similar knots

 - Wood pole climbing

 - Lineman's body belt

 - Fixed Ladders and Climbable Structures

 - Fall protection on vehicles and loads

+- Boom-supported work platforms and aerial devices

-- Mobile Elevating Work Platforms (MEWP)
+- Scissor Lifts and Elevating Platforms with similar Characteristics

-- MEWP without anchor points
+- Lifts without anchor points

 - Leading edge fall protection system

-Work Positioning
+Work Positioning (Section 160)